senzing-garage/kubernetes-demo/docs/helm-rabbitmq-postgresql-airgapped/README.md

 1. :pencil2: Create a unique prefix.
-   This will be used in a local directory name as well as a prefix to kubernetes object.
+   This will be used in a local directory name as well as a prefix to Kubernetes object.

-   :warning:  Because it's used in kubernetes resource names, it must be all lowercase.
+   :warning:  Because it's used in Kubernetes resource names, it must be all lowercase.

    Example: